Cantrell Names Local as New Chief

 Nevertheless, the biggest problem, no matter how many officers the NOPD employs, is force utilization.
 NOPD has a 3-to-1 manager cop-to-officer cop ratio.
 Too many officers sit behind desks instead of patrolling the streets.
 This cultural laziness is the Achilles’ heel of the NOPD.
 The new chief must reverse this.
 More officers need to hit the streets.

 Hopefully, the new chief will recognize that arresting people for trivial crimes has been a major factor in Louisiana’s rank as the mass incarceration leader of the world.
 And studies abound showing that incarcerating people for minor offenses causes more crime.
 New Orleanians need protection from violent criminals and those who perpetrate property crime.
 Clearly, arresting people who perpetrate bad behavior is good policy.
 But providing great schools and economic opportunity discourages people from getting involved in criminal activity in the first place.

 Good luck to Chief Harrison.
 His experience with consent decrees and familiarity with violent neighborhoods will probably serve him well in Baltimore.
-But our new chief faces challenges in The Bowl.
+But our new chief, Shaun Ferguson, faces challenges in The Bowl.
 A community policing approach might benefit our citizens better than the aggressive, oppressive high-arrest, top-heavy department of the past.